lief-project/LIEF/doc/sphinx/tutorials/13_pe_authenticode.rst

    detached_sig = lief.PE.Signature.parse("/tmp/detached.p7b")
    print(pe.verify_signature(detached_sig))

-The verification process does not rely on an external component (i.e. neither openssl nor WinTrust API) but we try to reproduce the same checks as described in the RFC(s) and the official documentation of the Authenticode [#]_.
+The verification process does not rely on external components (i.e., neither OpenSSL nor the WinTrust API).
+Instead, we attempt to reproduce the same checks described in the RFCs and official Authenticode documentation [#]_.

 These checks include:

-A. Check the integrity of the signature (:meth:`lief.PE.Signature.check()`):
+A. Verifying the integrity of the signature (:meth:`lief.PE.Signature.check()`):

-   1. There is ONE and only ONE :class:`~lief.PE.SignerInfo`
+   1. Ensuring there is exactly one :class:`~lief.PE.SignerInfo` structure.
-   2. Digest algorithms are consistent (:attr:`Signature.digest_algorithm <lief.PE.Signature.digest_algorithm>` ``==`` :attr:`ContentInfo.digest_algorithm <lief.PE.ContentInfo.digest_algorithm>`  ``==`` :attr:`SignerInfo.digest_algorithm <lief.PE.SignerInfo.digest_algorithm>`)
+   2. Confirming that digest algorithms are consistent (:attr:`Signature.digest_algorithm <lief.PE.Signature.digest_algorithm>` ``==`` :attr:`ContentInfo.digest_algorithm <lief.PE.ContentInfo.digest_algorithm>`  ``==`` :attr:`SignerInfo.digest_algorithm <lief.PE.SignerInfo.digest_algorithm>`).
-   3. If the :class:`~lief.PE.SignerInfo` has authenticated attributes, check their integrity.
-Otherwise, check the integrity of the :class:`~lief.PE.ContentInfo` against the Signer's certificate.
+   3. If :class:`~lief.PE.SignerInfo` has authenticated attributes, verifying their integrity.
+Otherwise, verifying the integrity of the :class:`~lief.PE.ContentInfo` against the signer's certificate.
-   4. If there are authenticated attributes, check that there is a :class:`lief.PE.PKCS9MessageDigest` attribute for which the :attr:`~lief.PE.PKCS9MessageDigest.digest` matches the hash of the :class:`~lief.PE.ContentInfo`
+   4. If authenticated attributes exist, confirming the presence of a :class:`lief.PE.PKCS9MessageDigest` attribute whose :attr:`~lief.PE.PKCS9MessageDigest.digest` matches the hash of the :class:`~lief.PE.ContentInfo`.
-   5. If there is a counter signature in the **un-authenticated attributes**, verify its integrity and check that it wraps a valid *timestamping*.
+   5. If a countersignature exists in the **unauthenticated attributes**, verifying its integrity and ensuring it includes a valid *timestamp*.
-   6. Check the expiration of the certificates according to the potential *timestamping*
+   6. Checking certificate expiration relative to any *timestamp*.

-B. If the signature is valid, check that :attr:`lief.PE.ContentInfo.digest` matches the computed :meth:`~lief.PE.Binary.authentihash`
+B. If the signature is valid, confirming that :attr:`lief.PE.ContentInfo.digest` matches the computed :meth:`~lief.PE.Binary.authentihash`.

-These checks are the default behavior of the :meth:`~lief.PE.Binary.verify_signature`.
-Nevertheless, you could pass :class:`lief.PE.Signature.VERIFICATION_CHECKS` flags to customize its behavior:
+These checks represent the default behavior of :meth:`~lief.PE.Binary.verify_signature`.
+You can, however, pass :class:`lief.PE.Signature.VERIFICATION_CHECKS` flags to customize this
+behavior:

 :Hash Only:

+    Using :attr:`VERIFICATION_CHECKS.HASH_ONLY <lief.PE.Signature.VERIFICATION_CHECKS.HASH_ONLY>`
-    By using :attr:`VERIFICATION_CHECKS.HASH_ONLY <lief.PE.Signature.VERIFICATION_CHECKS.HASH_ONLY>`, it only performs step ``B)`` (i.e. check the authentihash values regardless of the signature integrity)
+    only performs step ``B)`` (i.e., checks the authentihash values regardless of signature integrity).

     .. code-block:: python